fury-gl/fury/docs/source/posts/2023/2023-06-26-week-4-joaodellagli.rst

    FBO = vtk.vtkOpenGLFramebufferObject()

-   manager.window.SetOffScreenRendering(True) # so the window don't show up, but important for later as well manager.initialize() # missing part that made everything work
+   manager.window.SetOffScreenRendering(True) # so the window doesn't show up, but important for later as well manager.initialize() # missing part that made everything work

    FBO.SetContext(manager.window) # Sets the context for the FBO.
 Finally, it works